 International Stammering Awareness Day (ISAD) happens on 22nd October every year.
 Stammering associations, individuals and groups around the world organise events to mark the day and to raise awareness of stuttering.

-ISAD online conference is now live: 'We speak with one voice'
+ISAD online conference is still available: 'We speak with one voice'

-The 2014 ISAD Online Conference 'We speak with one voice' is now live at http://isad.isastutter.org.
-It is freely available, and has facilities to post comments and questions up to the end of the conference on the 22nd.
-There are papers from around the world, and an 'Ask an Expert' section.
+The 2014 ISAD Online Conference 'We speak with one voice' is still freely available at http://isad.isastutter.org/isad-2014/ .
+Facilities to post comments and questions ended when the conference finished on 22nd October, but you can still view comments etc. There are papers from around the world, and an 'Ask an Expert' section.
 The papers are at http://isad.isastutter.org/isad-2014/papers-presented-by/ , or click through to other areas from the links at the top.

 Four under 16-year-olds explain what it feels like to have a stammer and how they cope with it: What is it like to stammer?